Trump EPA Proposes Major Rollback Of Federal Water Protections

 A study referenced by the EPA under President Obama says that nearly 60 percent of all U.S. waterways, and 81 percent in the arid Southwest, are ephemeral or flow seasonally — the types of waterways that would lose protections.
 In his announcement, Wheeler disputed those figures, saying they couldn't be backed up.

-Asked for a more accurate figure, officials say a map of all U.S. waterways with that information does not exist.
+Asked for a more accurate figure, EPA officials said they did not have a precise number.

-Millions of acres of wetlands would be affected by the change as well.
-Under its proposal, EPA would only protect wetlands that are adjacent to major bodies of water or connected to them by a surface body of water.
-The Obama rule was far more expansive.
+Chris Wood, president of Trout Unlimited, a conservation organization, said that's just one of the proposal's problems.

+"A lot of these environmental issues are complicated and they're confounding, and you can see both sides of them," he said.

 Arguments over federal jurisdiction and the definition of "waters of the U.S." have been going on for decades.